 - mood changes

-These symptoms may be caused by problems other than Huntington’s disease, but if you have any of these symptoms, see your GP for advice.
+These symptoms are non-specific and are more commonly caused by problems other than Huntington’s disease.
+But if you have a combination of these, you should see your GP for advice.

-- Involuntary fidgeting movements of your limbs, face and body called chorea.
-This may start in your face, hands and feet and gradually spread over time to the rest of your body.
+- Involuntary fidgeting movements of your limbs, face and body are called chorea.
+These movements may start in your hands and feet and gradually spread to the rest of your body.

-- Difficulty gripping objects.
-You may become clumsy and drop things.
+- Difficulty gripping objects may cause you to become clumsy and drop things.

-- Difficulty walking.
-You may become unsteady and fall over more often.
+- Difficulty walking may cause you to become unsteady and fall over more often.

-- Difficulty swallowing.
-This can lead to food or drink going down your windpipe, causing you to choke.
+- Difficulty swallowing can lead to food or drink going down your windpipe, causing you to choke.

-- Weight loss.
-This can happen because you're having difficulty eating and drinking, and because you're burning more calories due to the continuous movements of chorea.
+- Weight loss can happen because you're having difficulty eating and drinking, and because you're burning more calories due to the continuous movements of chorea.

-Emotional symptoms include depression, not only because of the difficulties you may face by having a progressive disease but also as a direct result of the damage to certain brain cells.
+Changes to your mood may include depression, which is thought to be a direct result of the damage to certain brain cells.
 Other symptoms include: